SmartEVSE/SmartEVSE-3/docs/configuration.md

 # All menu options on the LCD screen:
 ```
-MODE    (only appears when a MAINSMET is configured):
+MODE:
-        Per default you are in Normal EVSE mode, but if a MAINSMET is configured you can
+        Per default you are in Normal EVSE mode; you can also choose Smart Mode or Solar Mode,
-        also choose Smart Mode or Solar Mode:
+        but you will have to configure a MAINSMETer to actually use these modes.
   <Normal>	The EV will charge with the current set at MAX
   <Smart>	The EV will charge with a dynamic charge current, depending on MAINSMET
                 data, and MAINS, MAX, MIN settings